nfiniteAI/display-controller/README.md

 You can also add attributes for any of the [embed options](#embed-options), prefixed with `data-hubstairs`.

+> ⚠ This mode is not recommended with virtual/shadow DOM

 ```html
 <div data-hubstairs-displayid="19231868" id="display"></div>
 <div data-hubstairs-url="https://display.hubstairs.com/v1/76979871" id="displaytwo"></div>